mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

         dashboard = vm.Dashboard(pages=[page])
         Vizro().build(dashboard).run()
         ```

-        1. For more information, refer to the API reference for the  [`kpi_card`](../API-reference/figure-callables.md#vizro.figures.kpi_card).
-        2. For more information, refer to the API reference for the  [`kpi_card_reference`](../API-reference/figure-callables.md#vizro.figures.kpi_card_reference).
-        3. This creates a [`layout`](layouts.md) with four rows and columns.
-The KPI cards are positioned in the first eight cells, while the remaining cells are empty.

     === "app.yaml"
         ```yaml
         # Still requires a .py to add data to the data manager and parse YAML configuration